Mental Health, Addictions and Criminal Justice program delayed until September 2021

 We’ll help you succeed

-Upon completion of the program, you'll have an enhanced understanding of and ability to provide integrated services and supports, as well as to advocate for change in the systems and structures that individuals with mental health or substance use challenges experience in the justice system.
-You'll also have an increased understanding of the impact of systems, colonization, decolonization, and systemic racism on Indigenous peoples and communities.
+Upon completion of the program, you'll have an enhanced understanding of and ability to provide integrated services and supports, as well as to advocate for change in the systems and structures that individuals with mental health or substance use challenges and the justice system experience.
+You'll also have an increased understanding of the impact of systems, colonization, decolonization, including information related to the systemic racism of Indigenous peoples and communities.